 Established in Jetzendorf, Germany in 1923 and priding itself for minimal waste and fair labor practices, Lowa handcrafts footwear to exceed rigorous quality standards.
 Underfoot comfort and traction outsoles are the benchmark and genesis of Lowa hiking boots.
 From backcountry trails to alpine summits, Lowa boots receive generous praise for incorporating features that enhance comfort, improve fit, maximize traction and keep your feet protected.
 For those who prefer fast-paced ventures, light hikes or everyday wear, this brand also offers a wid ...
 Learn more about Lowae array of Lowa shoes in styles ranging from trail runners to casual winter boots. ...
 Less

-Reviewed by TejanoJeff from NM on Wednesday, April 15, 2015
+Reviewed by Mountain Hiker from New Hampshire on Wednesday, July 15, 2015

 My last hiking boots lasted so long that I hesitated to get a new pair but it was love at first sight when I first saw these.

 It is true what it says on the web site, a half size smaller than what you usually wear will fit perfectly.